Everest Base Camp Trek - 14 Days

 • At 5,364 metres (17,598 feet) above sea level, Everest Base Camp is located.
 The majority of Everest Base Camp trek itineraries include rest days at Namche Bazaar and Dingboche prior to arriving at the base camp because proper acclimatisation is crucial due to the high elevation.

-• The Khumbu Pasang Lhamu Rural Municipality Permit and the Sagarmatha National Park Entry Permit are the two primary permits required for the Everest Base Camp Hike.
+• The Khumbu Pasang Lhamu Rural Municipality Permit and the Sagarmatha National Park Entry Permit are the two primary permits required for the Everest Base Camp Trekking.
 The first is for park entry and conservation, while the second provides access to the Khumbu region.
 Since it is part of the package, we will handle obtaining all necessary permits for the trek.

 • Spring (March–May) and Autumn (September–November) are the ideal seasons to trek to Everest Base Camp.
 These seasons bring clear skies, mild temperatures, and breathtaking mountain views.